 As it happens, the same week as these meetings, we’d gone to a private British school for Sarie to meet with a new math tutor.
 And as a courtesy to the tutor, I talked to the school’s director.
 Before that, I had never seen a viable option for attending high school in Italy, because the English-speaking school I knew about was far away and very expensive.
 And our Italian friends agreed that starting high school over in Italian wasn’t the best idea.

 But here I saw something doable: The school was small, two years old, in the center of town, and in some subjects (those for native English speakers learning Italian) Sarie would be in a class of two.
 She would get subjects she needed, like chemistry, higher math, and Italian, which I found difficult to provide at this level.
 (I couldn’t find a supplier for chemistry equipment in Italy.)
 And it was an IB, or International Baccalaureate program.
 The diploma would be accepted in every country.

 I’d always said that if it turned out to be better for Sarie to go to school, that’s what we’d do.
 And when I looked back on the past year, I had to admit that what we’d done didn’t feel much like homeschooling as we’d known it.
 Sarie was always busy studying or practicing.
 We hardly had time for any discussion, rabbit trails, or practical skills.
 And in a new city, we hadn’t even gone to one museum together.
-Trying to meet so many requirements simultaneously had squeezed all the fun and intimacy out of our homeschooling.
+Trying to meet so many requirements simultaneously had squeezed all the fun out of our homeschooling.